InceptionHuman: Controllable Prompt-to-NeRF for Photorealistic 3D Human Generation: Introduction

-In this work, we present a 3D human generative framework called Deceptive-Human, combining conditional 2D diffusion models~\cite{stablediffusion} and NeRF to achieve prompt-guided generation.
-Deceptive-Human leverages the advantages of conditional diffusion models that accepts different types of controls, e.g., text, style, pose, edges, depth, seed images, etc., by using Latent Diffusion Model~\cite{stablediffusion} and ControlNet~\cite{controlnet}.
-To generate consistent high-quality synthetic images, we propose to decouple the problem into two stages.
-The first stage aims to generate a coarse NeRF with noises while the features are consistent among different view directions.
-The second stage enhances the coarse NeRF by denoising the images rendered from the coarse NeRF.
-Specifically, the key to generate the coarse NeRF in the first stage is to discard the view-dependent components during the generation of high-quality images, which represent high-frequency colors jittering along the views.
-In second stage, we present a progressive refinement strategy that iteratively denoises the rendered images to enhance the quality of reconstructed NeRFs.
-Extensive experiments show that our Deceptive-Humans can generate high-quality 3D human bodies with arbitrary controls.
+{\sc \ourwork}~is a 3D human generative framework that combines conditional 2D diffusion models~\cite{stablediffusion} and NeRF to achieve prompt-guided generation, as shown in Figure~\ref{fig:impression}. \ourwork~leverages the advantages of conditional diffusion models that accept different types of controls, e.g., text, style, pose, edges, depth, seed images, etc., by using Latent Diffusion Model~\cite{stablediffusion} and ControlNet~\cite{controlnet}.
+To ensure consistency, synthetic 2D human images must work collaboratively in the shared NeRF space to generate a consistent 3D human, where the corresponding 2D projections should agree with the synthetic images.
+To this end, in~\ourwork, we employ two modules, \emph{Iterative Pose-Aware Refinement} (IPAR) and \emph{Progressive-Augmented Reconstruction} (PAR), to connect the 2D generative models and 3D reconstruction models for progressive refinement.

+In particular, to generate consistent 2D views for NeRF reconstruction, InceptionHuman first uses IPAR to iteratively refine the diffusion-generated images in a frame-by-frame manner, where views with close poses are assumed to have similar RGB values.
+PAR is then employed, which leverages a pretrained diffusion prior, to progressively augment the consistent images and adding view-independent regularization.
+With the above consistency control, our method can discard the view-dependent components during the generation of high-quality images, which are undesirable high-frequency colors jittering along the views.
+Extensive experiments show that our InceptionHuman can generate high-quality 3D human bodies with arbitrary controls, and outperforms the state-of-the-art qualitatively and quantitatively.

-To summarize, our contributions are as follows: \begin{itemize} \item We present the first high-quality framework that connects NeRF and 2D generative models to achieve realistic 3D human generation. \item We demonstrate the first 3D human model that accepts inputs with any controls, e.g., text, pose, style, edges, depth, seed images, etc. \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize} \item We propose a novel pipeline to connect diffusion models and NeRF and to generate realistic 3D human. \item We introduce IPAR and PAR to enhance the consistency among diffusion-synthesized images. \item We demonstrate the first 3D human model that accepts inputs with any controls, e.g., text, pose, style, edges, depth, seed images, etc. \end{itemize}

-\section{Related Work}
+\section{Related work}

 Our work is related to image generation~\cite{autoregression,vae,vqvae,gan,ddpm,improved_ddpm}, novel view synthesis~\cite{nerf,mipnerf,nerfies,jiang2020sdfdiff,kellnhofer2021neural,liu2020neural,martin2021nerf,park2019deepsdf} and 3D generative tasks~\cite{dreamfusion,hollein2023text2room,devries2021unconstrained,schwarz2020graf}.
 In this paper, we focus on high-quality text-to-3D human generation using the NeRF representation.